 What Are a Commercial Property Insurance Rating and COPE?

-commercial property insurance rating of risks is based on various factors, established by the insurance industry.
+A commercial property insurance rating of risks is based on various factors, established by the insurance industry.
 Insurers assign properties a general “class” rating or a more customized “specific” rating.

 COPE stands for construction, occupancy, protection, and exposure in relation to a specific rating of a commercial property.
 These four areas make up a property’s COPE score.
 A good COPE score for a building indicates the structure is likely to withstand fire or damage in a natural disaster.
 The higher the score, the lower the risk for the insurer to pay out claims.